Find a dealer

 Most of the features won’t affect your electric car's range.
 If you monitor the heating and air conditioning by preheating, you will get the maximum out of your EV battery.

-Tags: *Range *Electric_Range *Air_Conditioning *Vehicle_Weight *Exterior_Lights *Interior_Lights *Infotainment *Systems *Charging *EV_Charging
+Tags: *Ev *Electric_Range *Air_Conditioning *Vehicle_Weight *Exterior_Lights *Interior_Lights *Infotainment *Systems *Charging *EV_Charging

 Written by Lois | 5 min read